asyncapi/website/pages/docs/concepts/asyncapi-document/dynamic-channel-address.md

         description: The ID of the streetlight.
 ```

-In above example you can see a definition of a `lightingMeasured` channel that contains a `streetlightId` parameter.
-This means that in runtime there can be two or more channels that serve the same purpose but different devices.
-There can be for example channel `smartylighting/streetlights/1/0/event/2/lighting/measured` and `smartylighting/streetlights/1/0/event/1/lighting/measured`.
+In the above example, you can see a definition of a `lightingMeasured` channel that contains a `streetlight` parameter.
+During runtime, there can be two or more channels serving the same purpose, but with different devices.
+For example, you could have channels for  `smartylighting/streetlights/1/0/event/2/lighting/measured` and `smartylighting/streetlights/1/0/event/1/lighting/measured`.

 ### `parameters` section

-Define the `components.parameters` section in your AsyncAPI document.
-For each parameter used in the channel `address`, provide a good description and other details that help understand what parameter represents.
+In your AsyncAPI document, it's important to carefully define the `components.parameters` section.
+For each parameter utilized in the channel `address`, provide a comprehensive description along with other pertinent details.
 Avoid repeating the parameter definitions.
 For example:

 ```yaml
 components: